Evaporating inflation may have taken pricy debt too far

 One of the investment surprises of 2014 so far has been the rebound in government bonds as equities and emerging markets wobbled and Ukraine-related geopolitics conjured up a safety bid in core debt holdings such as U.S. Treasuries and German bunds.

 The move wrongfooted many.
-Historically expensive government bonds, with record low yields, had been labelled 'toxic' by some strategists as they eyed recovering economies, waning systemic threats and a renewed appetite for equity.
+Historically expensive government bonds, with record low yields, had been labeled 'toxic' by some strategists as they eyed recovering economies, waning systemic threats and a renewed appetite for equity.

 But the big driving force this year has been subdued or even evaporating headline inflation that has sustained or even enhanced inflation-adjusted returns on fixed income securities, even as the recovery of underlying economies continued apace.